5 Days on the Amalfi Coast: The Perfect Itinerary

 This is the day most people say was their favorite of the trip.
 Capri is everything you’ve heard — dramatic, glamorous, and genuinely extraordinary.
 Arrive early — day-trippers flood the island by 10am and it gets crowded fast.

 Ferries run from Positano (35–40 minutes), Amalfi (50–60 minutes), and Sorrento (25 minutes).
 Book in advance — morning ferries sell out.
-Book your Capri ferry here.
+Book your Capri ferry on Viator.

 Blue Grotto (Grotta Azzurra): A sea cave where the water glows an extraordinary shade of blue due to the way light enters through an underwater opening.
 You enter lying flat in a small rowboat.
 Brief (about 5 minutes inside) but genuinely magical.